flatfeestack/flatfeestack/frontend/README.md

 pnpm run prettify
 ```

-## Integration with FlatFeeStack DAA
+## Integration with FlatFeeStack DAO

-The frontend offers an interface to interact with the FlatFeeStack DAA.
+The frontend offers an interface to interact with the FlatFeeStack DAO.
 Right now this only works by starting a local Ethereum blockchain.
-Deployment to this local chain and exports of the contract's ABIs is automated.
+Deployment to this local chain and exports of the contract's ABIs is automated from the [repository](https://github.com/flatfeestack/daa).

 If you do a fresh deployment, restart the frontend development server as the contracts deployment addresses are injected via environment variables.